Women in the Executive MBA: In Conversation With Archita Fritz

 I started researching programs when we first moved to Germany, and then I fell pregnant with my first child so it took a backseat again.
 Shifting my focus away from work was a challenge, so I asked my family to set me a task to put me out of my comfort zone academically.
 My sister asked me to read an article and discuss it with her.
 Initially I thought it was the most ridiculous task, but it was in fact my trigger point to pursue education again.

 Two months after the birth of my first child I was commuting to work and saw an advert for Kellogg.
 I’d always wanted to go to Northwestern, it’s one of the best marketing schools out there.
-After seeing the advert, I did some research and was astounded to see I can get that education right here.
+After seeing the advert, I did some research and was astounded to see that Kellogg offers a joint program with WHU, the most prestigious business school in Germany.

 “The power of the Kellogg-WHU network will be exponential as I look to the following months and years after graduation.”